{{ result.summaryTitle }}

 Bandwidth-delay product

-The amount of data that must be in flight to fill a path at a given rate and round-trip time.
+The amount of data that fits in a path at a given bandwidth and RTT.

-The time for data to reach the other endpoint and for an acknowledgment or response to return.
+The time for a packet and its acknowledgment or response to complete a round trip.

 Receive window

-The amount of data a TCP receiver can advertise as available space for incoming bytes.
+The amount of data a TCP receiver advertises that it can accept.

 A TCP option that allows receive windows larger than the original 16-bit window field.